-The Middle Slovak Neovolcanics are predominantly (over 95 %) built by the Neogene volcanics, particularly andesites, basalts (less by rhyolites and dacites), and their pyroclastics.
-Crystalline rocks (orthogneisses, gneisses, granites) together with the Mesozoic carbonatic rocks having manifestations of scarnization are locally found in the form of xenolithes.
+form of xenolithes.
 In the past the area of the Middle Slovak Neovolcanics was well-known as an important metallogenetic region with exploitation of Au, Ag, Pb, Zn, Cu and Hg ores.
 Nowadays there is only a limited Au ore mining in the area.

 The centre of the Upper Nitra region is represented by the Upper Nitra basin-shaped valley, typical intramontane the Tertiary depression of the Western Carpathians, which is surrounded by core and volcanic mountains.
-The basin area is built mainly by the Paleogene nummulite sandy limestones and polymict and dolomitic breccias and conglomerates gradually passing into sandstones, siltstones and claystones.
+The basin area consists mainly of Paleogene nummulite sandy limestones and polymict and dolomitic breccias and conglomerates gradually passing into sandstones, siltstones and claystones.
 It is overlain by flysch sedimentation where mainly sandstones alternate with claystones and siltstones.
 The Neogene rocks are represented especially by the Eggenburgian sandstones and conglomerates, clays and Badenian volcaniclastics with coal seams being overlaying by basaltic andesites.
-These predominantly the Tertiary sedimentary units constitute between 40 to 45 % of the studied area.
-The Mesozoic (mostly carbonates) complexes in surrounding core areas are built mainly by a number of several limestones and dolomites, less by sandstones, shales and quartzites.
-They cover about 20 % of the investigated area.
-The crystalline marginal core areas are especially composed by acidic granitoid rocks but less by migmatites and gneisses (about 20% of the evaluated area).
-About 20% of the studied area, particularly in the Eastern border, is built by neovolcanic rocks - andesites, basalts and pyroclastics.
+These predominantly Tertiary sedimentary units constitute between 40 to 45 % of the studied area.
+The Mesozoic (mostly carbonates) complexes in surrounding core areas consist mainly of a number of limestones and dolomites with andstones, shales and quartzites covering about 20 % of the investigated area.
+The crystalline marginal core areas are primarily composed of acidic granitoid rocks with about 20% of the area covered by migmatites and gneisses.
+About 20% of the studied area, particularly in the Eastern border, consists of neovolcanic rocks - andesites, basalts and pyroclastics.